mustkem/github-repo-search/DOC.md

 ## redux

-State container is used for common state management.
+State management redux container is used for common data.
 Only common data should be moved to it.
 You can cal API within component itself if the data is not shared among other components/pages.
 If you feel some data is required in multiple components then move it to redux.
-A hybrid approach is used for data storage.
+A hybrid approach is used for data storage within app.
 Keep the data inside component(one time use) and other one is keep it in redux(common data).

 ## react-router-dom